Mount (Everest)

 Everest is a complementary binary to lakeFS that allows users to virtually mount a remote lakeFS repository onto a local directory.
 Once mounted, users can access the data as if it resides on their local filesystem, using any tool, library, or framework that reads from a local filesystem.
 This functionality is currently in limited support and is a Read-Only file system and is pointing to a commit in lakeFS.

-Note ⚠️ Everest is currently in beta.
-There is no installation required, please contact us to get access to the Everest binary.
+Note ⚠️ No installation is required.
+Please contact us to get access to the Everest binary.

 Use Cases